 - 1. A grade for repeated course work will, at the request of the student, replace all former grades in the course repeated on a student's permanent academic record provided the subsequent attempt results in an A, B, C, D, or F grade.
-A former grade in a course may not be removed with a grade of W, I, or X in the repeated course. - 2.
-A student may enroll for audit and repeat a course to refresh his mastery of the content of the course without affecting an earlier grade in that same course. - 3.
+A former grade in a course may not be removed with a grade of W, I, or X in the repeated course. - A student may enroll for audit and repeat a course to refresh his mastery of the content of the course without affecting an earlier grade in that same course.
+A student may appeal for an exception to the theorem. - 3.
 A student may appeal for an exception to the grade replacement policy by petition to the Academic Standards Committee.